 The glue!
 Guess what?
 You don’t have to use ceramic tile adhesive if you don’t want to.
-The tiles can be glued using any kind of glue that s used for wood and glass that doesn’t set instantly.
+The tiles can be glued using any glue used for wood and glass that doesn’t set instantly.
 Therefore a fast-drying glue (super-glue) isn’t a good choice.
 However, you can use wood glue or even E-6000 craft adhesive.
-Just as long as you have a little wiggle in the dry time.
-Just add it to the back of each tile (four corners and a dab in the middle if you’re using 4X4 square tiles).
+Just as long as you have a little wiggle in the dry time, add it to the back of each tile (four corners and a dab in the middle if you’re using 4X4 square tiles).
 E-6000 is what I use when creating mosaic tabletops.

 Applying The Ceramic Tile Adhesive

 All the tile experts will tell you that you need a special tool (tile trowel) to apply the adhesive.
 Ya, right.
 Here’s my thought.
 The tile isn’t going on a wall but rather on a flat surface.
 It just needs to stick.

 Here’s my tool hack.
 Use a soft rubber scraper (a rubber kitchen spatula will work too) and apply a thin, even coat (if you’re using this adhesive) across the table top and apply the tiles.
 Once the tiles are in place, please give them a little wiggle to set them and make sure they have good contact with the table top.
 Allow the adhesive to dry 24 hours before applying the grout.